-Figure 7.2 illustrates the FT201X in a typical USB self-powered configuration.
+Figure 7.2 illustrates the FT200XD in a typical USB self-powered configuration.
 A USB self-powered device gets its power from its own power supply, VCC, and does not draw current from the USB bus.
 The basic rules for USB self-powered devices are as follows -

-- i) A self-powered device should not force current down the USB bus when the USB host or hub controller is powered down. - ii) A self-powered device can use as much current as it needs during normal operation and USB suspend as it has its own power supply. - iii) A self-powered device can be used with any USB host, a bus powered USB hub or a self-powered USB hub.
+- i) A self-powered device must not force current down the USB bus when the USB host or hub controller is powered down. - ii) A self-powered device can use as much current as it needs during normal operation and USB suspend as it has its own power supply. - iii) A self-powered device can be used with any USB host, a bus powered USB hub or a self-powered USB hub.

-The power descriptor in the internal MTP memory of the FT201X should be programmed to a value of zero (self-powered).
+The power descriptor in the internal MTP memory of the FT200XD must be programmed to a value of zero (self-powered).

-In order to comply with the first requirement above, the USB bus power (pin 1) is used to control the VBUS\Sense pin of the FT201X device.
-When the USB host or hub is powered up an internal $1.5 \mathrm{k}\Omega$ resistor on USBDP is pulled up to $+3.3 \mathrm{V}$ , thus identifying the device as a full speed device to the USB host or hub.
-When the USB host or hub is powered off, VBUS\Sense pin will be low and the FT201X is held in a suspend state.
-In this state the internal $1.5 \mathrm{k}\Omega$ resistor is not pulled up to any power supply (hub or host is powered down), so no current flows down USBDP via the $1.5 \mathrm{k}\Omega$ pull-up resistor.
+To comply with the first requirement above, the USB bus power (pin 1) is used to control the VBUS_Sense pin of the FT200XD device.
+When the USB host or hub is powered up an internal $1.5k\Omega$ resistor on USBDP is pulled up to +3.3V, thus identifying the device as a full speed device to the USB host or hub.
+When the USB host or hub is powered off, VBUS_Sense pin will be low and the FT200XD is held in a suspend state.
+In this state, the internal $1.5k\Omega$ resistor is not pulled up to any power supply (hub or host is powered down), so no current flows down USBDP via the $1.5k\Omega$ pull-up resistor.
 Failure to do this may cause some USB host or hub controllers to power up erratically.

-Figure 7.2 illustrates a self-powered design which has a $+3.3 \mathrm{V}$ to $+5.25 \mathrm{V}$ supply.
+Figure 7.2 illustrates a self-powered design which has a +3.3V to +5.25V supply.